What to Expect

 I'd want to know something about a church I was visiting for the first time.
 I expect you would to.
 So....

 What about my children?
-Bring them, please, to join us!
 We love children and would do nothing to discourage their attendance at worship.
 We offer Sunday School before worship and encourage children to be with their families during the service.
 "Let the children come to me."
 Jesus said. "for to such belongs the kingdom of God."
 (Luke 18:16)

-This, of course, means that the congregation has a responsibility to do what it can in Christian love and concern to help people understand the nature of the Sacrament and why they come to it.
-Pastors and congregations of the Synod (regardless of the size or circumstances of the latter) are expected to honor and uphold the official position and practice of the Synod on "close[d] Communion," which includes the possibility and even necessity of communing non-LCMS individuals in special situations of pastoral care.
+This, of course, means that a congregation has the responsibility to do what it can to help people understand the nature of the Sacrament and why they come to it.
+Pastors and congregations work to honor and uphold the the Biblical teaches of communion which includes the communing of individuals from other churches in certain circumstances.

 How can I get connected?
 Great question!
 Call us with any questions or comments you have.
 If no one is able to answer the office phone, either leave a message, or call the pastor's cell phone.
 You can also e-mail us or contact us by mail.
 We hope to have Facebook up and running soon.

 What's the music like?
 We have a very accomplished musician who plays both the organ and piano.
 We also have a dedicated choir director and choir that lead us in music as well as provides special music throughout the year.

 Where do I park?
 Right in front of the church building would be fine.
 Handicapped parking is available.